nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   * Tags: `t/`
   * Modules: `m/`

-For more details and examples on prefixes, please refer to the [Prefix Summary](#prefix-summary)!
+Please refer to the [Prefix Summary](#prefix-summary) for more details!

 <div markdown="span" class="alert alert-success">:bulb: **Tip:**

-* Using `find` without any `PREFIX`s has the same outcome as `list`!
+* Using `find` without specifying any fields has the same outcome as `list`!
 TeachMeSenpai will simply display the list of all your students.
 * Using `filter` without any `PREFIX`s will result in an empty list!
 </div>